openzipkin/brave/build-bin/README.md

 * [javadoc_to_gh_pages] pushes Javadoc to the gh-pages branch on N.M.L branch, but not master.
   * gh-pages is addressable via https://zipkin.io/zipkin/

+On deploy_bom:
+* The artifact `brave-bom` is deployed.
+Intentionally separate to allow a retry.

 [//]: # (Below here should be standard for all projects)

 ## Build Overview